[Updated December 17, 2014]

 Mona Simpson is a novelist, essayist, and Professor of English at UCLA.
 She has published five novels: Anywhere But Here, The Lost Father, A Regular Guy, Off Keck Road, and My Hollywood.
 In a fascinating mirror of real life, all of Simpson’s novels take readers deep into the world of dysfunctional families.
 The Lost Father is said to be based on her own attempts to find her father, John Jandali, while A Regular Guy is believed to be loosely based on Steve Jobs and his relationship with daughter Lisa Brennan-Jobs (see below).
 Both Mona and her brother Steve are (were) to this day estranged from their biological father John Jandali.

-Steve had one adoptive sister named Patti Jobs, who is three years his younger.
+Steve had one adoptive sister named Patti Jobs, who is three years his junior.
 She was married in 1975 and is believed to have taken her husband’s name, which is unknown.
 Her whereabouts or current status are things she has chosen to keep private.

 In March of 1991, Steve Jobs married Laurene Powell Jobs, who remained his wife until his recent death.
 Laurene is a successful businesswoman in her own right, having co-founded natural foods company Terravera, and previously served on the board of directors of Achieva, creators of online tools for student test-taking.
 Currently, she is on the board of directors for a number of non-profit organizations, including Teach for America, Global Fund for Women, KQED, EdVoice, New America Foundation, Stanford Schools Corporation, and New Schools Venture Fund.
 She is on the advisory board for the Stanford Graduate School of Business.
 In 2010, President Obama appointed Laurene as a member of the White House Council for Community Solutions, which advises the President on matters of education and job creation.
+She also controls the Laurene Powell Jobs Trust (formerly known as the Steven P. Jobs Trust), which is said to hold around 130-140 million shares of a variety of companies, including a 7.3% stake in The Walt Disney Company, making the trust the largest shareholder of that corporation.